How To Decide If Family And Couples Therapy Is Right For You

 You’re feeling some friction between yourself and your partner.
 Or maybe you’re having difficulty relating to your children.
 Perhaps you’re dealing with both challenges and they’re feeding into each other.
 But isn’t it normal for families to fight sometimes?
 How do you know if it’s time to seek out family and relationship therapy?

-There’s no fixed standard we can use to tell you whether your relationship is in need of therapy.
-What we can say is that you may be better off addressing these problems head-on rather than waiting for them to become intolerable.
+There’s no fixed standard to tell you whether your relationship is in need of therapy.
+However, you may be better off addressing these problems head-on rather than waiting for them to become intolerable.
 Even people in very happy partnerships can often benefit from the insights gained in professional counseling.
-We’ll help you assess your situation and decide whether family and couples therapy is the right choice for you.
+This article can help you assess your situation and decide whether family and couples therapy is the right choice for you.

 What’s the difference between family and couples therapy?